Besh o droM

 Besh o droM is a Balkan music group.
-Their music blends folk and contemporary instruments (including the cymbalom and the EWI, in styles ranging from punk-rock to world music.
+Their music blends folk and contemporary instruments (including the cymbalom and the EWI) in styles ranging from punk rock to world music.
 They acknowledge particular influences from Transylvanian, Jewish, Turkish, Afghan, Egyptian, Lebanese, Armenian, Bulgarian, Romanian, Macedonian and Greek musical traditions.

 The band was formed in Budapest in August 1999, recently based in Budapest, Bristol and Jerusalem.
-Their Romany title in the Lovari dialect (Besh o droM means ’sit on the road’ literally), but its real meaning is ’follow your path, get on with it’.
-It is also wordplay in Hungarian meaning ’I am rolling...’ (a joint).
+Their Romany name is in the Lovari dialect: Besh o droM means "sit on the road" literally or "ride the road", "ride" in the meaning "ride like on horseback", but its real meaning is "follow your path, get on with it".
+It is also wordplay in Hungarian meaning "I am rolling..." (a joint).